dis-orientation/dis-orientation.github.io/universities.md

 Below is a list of universities with content on this website.
 Click on the university to view their disorienting information.

-If you don't see your university listed below but would like to contribute disorienting content for your university, please take a look at how to [get involved][contact] and [get in touch with us][involved]!
+If you don't see your university listed below but would like to contribute disorienting content for your university, please take a look at how to [get involved][involved] and [get in touch with us][contact]!

 <!--